What Licensed Dietitians Do

-A Licensed Dietitian is someone who works with patients to assess their weight, height, and eating habits in order to come up with the healthiest nutrition plan for their body.
+A licensed dietitian is someone who works with patients to assess their weight, height, and eating habits to come up with the healthiest nutrition plan for their body.
 Dietitians use their knowledge of biochemistry, physiology, food management, and behavioral science to assess food and nutrition on both an individual and societal level.
-They come up with individualized meal plans for patients that meet certain nutritional requirements that the patient is missing, they provide health and nutrition education in community settings, and they work for various food service organizations (like those that provide food for school, hospital, and business cafeterias) to ensure certain quality and nutritional standards are met.
+They come up with individualized meal plans for patients that meet certain nutritional requirements that the patient is missing, they provide health and nutrition education in community settings, and they work for various food service organizations (like those that provide food for schools, hospitals, and business cafeterias) to ensure certain quality and nutritional standards are met.

 Types of Work Environments